unobatbayar/algorithms/README.md

 </div>

 ## About
-Let's expand our knowledge of algorithms!
-General computer science algorithms; Searching, sorting, recursion, artificial intelligence, learning, scheduling, graph theory, encryption and more!
+Let's expand our knowledge of algorithms and data-structures!
+General computer science algorithms and data-structures; Searching, sorting, recursion, artificial intelligence, learning, scheduling, graph theory, encryption, trees, hashmaps, arrays and more!

 ## 🏆 Contribute
-As you see, most of the Algorithms are not complete and always being updated.
-So please feel free to contribute, complete and add more algorithms here by forking, then creating a pull request.
+Please feel free to contribute, complete and add more algorithms and data-structures here by forking, then creating a pull request.
 Don't forget to include your username in the README.
 All contributions, big or small, will be accepted.

 ## 🎁 Useful resources
  - [Introduction to Algorithms 3rd Edition](https://edutechlearners.com/download/Introduction_to_algorithms-3rd%20Edition.pdf)